ASES Tiny Watts –Simple Default Watt Estimates for Solar Devices and Applications

 Calculating the watts used by tiny devices powered by mini solar panels, such as solar chargers, is straightforward since the amps and volts of the device are generally labeled on the product.
 The default A and V values for all of the mini solar panel type of devices listed on the Tiny Watts registry are based on typical versions of these devices being currently sold.
 Of course, a tiny watts user can customize their device and input the specific amps and volts for their device.

 There are 3 major types of solar cookers: solar oven, reflective-panel cooker, and parabolic solar cooker.
 There are additional types of cookers such as the commercial GoSun Grill, but this type of cooker falls under parabolic solar cookers.
 These different cookers vary in the way they capture sunlight and convert the energy of light to heat energy, and these variations are based on size, shape, and functional design.
-Check here to learn more about how each design works.
+Learn more about how each design works.

 In the context of our Tiny Watts program, the watts used by solar thermal devices (that are not operated by mini solar PV panels), in particular solar cookers, is determined using an approach that is based on thermal measurements.
 Since there are hundreds of solar cooker designs, and because not all of them have been tested yet for their standardized cooking power (in Watts), we are determining solar cooking power values based on preliminary data from the Solar Cookers International (SCI) Performance Evaluation Process (PEP), which uses the ASAE S580.1 protocol for Testing and Reporting Solar Cooker Performance.
 The power uptake by water heated by a solar cooker during a 10-minute interval is determined through data acquisition during testing and by using the equations: